The NABU RetroNET Preservation Project is founded by...

 RetroNET, also known as The NABU Preservation Group, started in December 2022 to preserve the NABU Corporation's legacy that began in the 1980s.

 The NABU Corporation filed for bankruptcy in 1986.
-Today, our effort is to continue development toward the company's dream of having NABU Personal Computers connected to a worldwide network.
+Today, our effort is to document the NABU history and continue development toward the company's dream of having NABU Personal Computers connected to a worldwide network.

 Articles About NABU